Influencing Council on multicultural issues

 - not speak publicly such as to the media on behalf of Council.

 An opportunity to be heard within Council, expand networks and advocate for local multicultural matters.

-If you have any questions or comments, please do not hesitate to contact the Multicultural Community Projects Officer on 0419 846 910 or email firstname.lastname@example.org
+If you have any questions or comments, please do not hesitate to contact the Multicultural Community Projects Officer by email firstname.lastname@example.org